nguynking/tic-tac-toe/README.md

 # tic-tac-toe
-A tic-tac-toe game engine using minimax algorithm.
+This is my personal project to learn some advanced concepts in Python and create an undefeatable AI player using minimax algorithm.